Perplexity Computer

 Limitations

 This category is still early.
-Browser agents can fail on edge-case UI states, anti-bot checks, or unexpected page flows, so reliability will vary by website and task complexity.
+Browser and desktop agents can fail on edge-case UI states, permissions, anti-bot checks, local-app differences, or unexpected page flows, so reliability will vary by task complexity.

 Practical Tips

-Start with bounded, repeatable tasks where success is easy to verify, such as structured product comparisons or routine booking research.
-Keep high-risk transactions human-confirmed until you have confidence in behavior on your target sites.
+Start with bounded, repeatable tasks where success is easy to verify, such as structured product comparisons, routine booking research, file-based synthesis, or team research briefs.
+Keep high-risk transactions and financial decisions human-confirmed until you have confidence in behavior on your target sites, apps, and data sources.

 Use explicit constraints in prompts: budget caps, preferred vendors, hard deadlines, and formatting requirements for outputs.
 Clear constraints reduce retry loops and improve consistency.

-Track credit usage by task type for the first few weeks.
-That gives you a practical cost baseline and helps decide which workflows are worth automating.
+Track success rate, connector usage, and review burden by task type for the first few weeks.
+That gives you a practical baseline and helps decide which workflows are worth automating.
+If the workflow graduates from “a person using a Computer session” to “a team building agentic automation,” evaluate whether the Agent API is the better long-term surface.

 Verdict

 Perplexity Computer is a promising step from AI-assisted research into AI-assisted execution.
-It is most compelling for users who already live in browser-heavy workflows and want to automate repetitive multi-step tasks while keeping final control.
-Treat it as high-upside infrastructure that still benefits from careful guardrails and cost monitoring.
+It is most compelling for users and teams who already live in browser-heavy, file-heavy, or analysis-heavy workflows and want to automate repetitive multi-step tasks while keeping final control.
+Treat it as a high-upside execution layer inside a broader Perplexity agent stack, with the usual need for cost monitoring and strict approval boundaries.